barne856/square/README.md

 }
 ```

-In order to render anything, we need a scene. this is the `solid_color_layer` in the above example.
-This can be done by creating a new class that inheritys from the `entity` class using the curiously recurring template pattern (CTRP).
+In order to render anything, we need a scene.
+This is what the `solid_color_layer` in the above example is.
+This can be done by creating a new class that inherits from the `entity` class using the curiously recurring template pattern (CTRP).

 ```cpp
 // create the layer that contains the colors and attach to it the systems